 I think if you are going to have a YouTube or Vimeo channel, you should add new content at least six times a year, every other month on average.
 But you could update it even more, if you have the time and you feel it's worthwhile.
 You might upload many videos in the summer, when your programs are most active, and none in the Fall and Winter, when you don't have anything going on, and that's absolutely fine.

-If you are going to have an Instagram account, I believe it needs to be updated with photos and videos at least every other week.
+If you are going to have an Instagram account, I believe it

 If you are going to have a TikTok account, or whatever the

-flavor-of-the-month social media for short videos is, I think it
+flavor-of-the-month social media for short videos is, I

-needs to be updated at least once a month to be worth your time in
+think it needs to be updated at least twice a month to be

-doing.
-And I'm not even sure it's worth doing for the vast majority
+worth your time in doing.
+And I'm not even sure it's worth

-of nonprofits, not unless you see a definitive,
+doing for the vast majority of nonprofits, not unless you

 worthwhile return on investment in such.